labgem/microscope-user-doc/docs/content/mage/labelCPDOldNew.rst

 In few cases, the correspondences may not have been established automatically between the previous and the current version.

-It can be caused by 3 types of issues when we try to make the correspondences:
+It can be caused by several types of issues when we try to make the correspondences:

-* **multiple mapping**: Several genes on the old sequence matched the same gene on the new sequence.
-It happens if the genes are identical (same best BLASTp possible match), you then have to chose which annotation to transfer to the gene on the new sequence.
-* **Ambiguous mapping**: Two (or more) genes have the same stop codon but the identity between them is not good enough to report the annotation (the start codon is different).
-You have to check if the genes are the same and decide to report the annotation or not, adjust the start or not ...
+* **Ambiguous mapping**: Two (or more) genes/objects have the same stop codon but the identity between them is not good enough to report the annotation (the start codon is different).
+You have to check if the genes/objects are the same and decide to report the annotation or not, adjust the start or not ...
+* **multiple mapping**: Several objects on the old sequence matched the same genomic object on the new sequence.
+It happens if the objects are identical (same best BLAST possible match), you then have to chose which annotation to transfer to the object on the new sequence.
+* **Multiple mapping for new Object**: Several objects on the old sequence matched the same coordinates on the new sequence.
+If needed, you have to  `create <http://microscope.readthedocs.org/en/latest/content/mage/viewer.html#Can I create a new genomic object ?>`_ the object on the new sequence then copy the annotation you wish to transfer...
+* **Area too fragmented**: The considered objects are too close to contig edge to perform the BLAST analysis with enought specificity.
 * **No mapping**: no significant hit on the new sequence.

-In order to solve these cases, the user have to manually check these CDS using specifics informations given in the different results tables and the gene information window.
+In order to solve these cases, you have to manually check these CDS/objects using specifics informations given in the different results tables and the gene information window.